killercup/react-prop-schema/Readme.md

 # React Prop Schema

-_Experiment:_ Create a utility to check a data structure and create fake content at the same time and that works with React.js.
+A library to validate a data structure and create fake content at the same time.
+Works great with React.js and can be used to replace `React.PropTypes`.

 [![Build Status](https://travis-ci.org/killercup/react-prop-schema.svg)](https://travis-ci.org/killercup/react-prop-schema)